djrut/blog/secrets/secrets.md

 ## Scenario

-Building upon the example cited above, this post will explore a couple of mechanisms to achieve our goal, using only native GCP services.
-We will present two approaches:
+Building upon the example cited above, this post will explore one possible mechanism to achieve our goal, using only native GCP services.
+We will present the following approach:

-- GCE: Using a secrets file located on GCS within a startup script
+- Construction of a plain-text secrets file
-- K8S: Using secrets passed via environment variables
+- Creation of KMS keyring/keys
+- Encryption of plain-text secrets file using KMS key
+- Storage of encrypted secrets in GCS
+- Decryption of secrets in shell script and Python

 ## Prerequisites